Deakin

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-As per AreaSearch's latest postcode level ATO data released on June 30, 2023, the suburb of Deakin had a median income among taxpayers of $82,931 and an average of $126,757.
-This places Deakin in the top percentile nationally, compared to the Australian Capital Territory's median of $72,206 and average of $85,981.
-Based on Wage Price Index growth of 9.26% since June 30, 2023, estimates for September 2025 would be approximately $90,610 (median) and $138,495 (average).
+In AreaSearch's latest postcode level ATO data for financial year 2023, Deakin's median income among taxpayers is $82,931.
+The average income is $126,757.
+Nationally, this places Deakin in the top percentile.
+Compared to the Australian Capital Territory, which has a median income of $72,206 and an average of $85,981, Deakin's incomes are significantly higher.
+Based on Wage Price Index growth of 9.26% since financial year 2023, current estimates for Deakin would be approximately $90,610 (median) and $138,495 (average) as of September 2025.
 Census data shows that household, family, and personal incomes in Deakin rank highly nationally, between the 97th and 98th percentiles.
-Income distribution reveals that 40.7% of individuals earn over $4,000 per week, contrasting with the surrounding region where the $1,500 - $2,999 category predominates at 34.3%.
+In terms of income distribution, 40.7% of individuals earn over $4,000 per week (1,294 people), unlike surrounding regions where earnings between $1,500 and $2,999 are most common at 34.3%.
 Deakin's affluence is evident with 52.0% earning over $3,000 per week, supporting premium retail and service offerings.
-After housing costs, residents retain 88.6% of their income, reflecting strong purchasing power.
+After housing costs, residents retain 88.6% of their income, indicating strong purchasing power.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income